Butterfingers (Malaysian band)

-Butterfingers is a Malaysian rock band formed in 1993 and one of the most successful bands in Malaysian underground and mainstream music industry that performed in English language during the early 90s.
-They have since produced three demos, two compilations and six studio albums.
-The studio albums consists of four English albums and the last two albums were produced in the Malay language.
+Butterfingers is a Malaysian rock band that was formed in 1993.
+It is one of the most successful of the bands in the Malaysian underground and mainstream music industry that performed in English during the early 1990s.
+The band has produced three demos, two compilations and six studio albums, the first four sung in English and the other two in Malay.